unegma/unegma-legal/README.md

 ## Brand Visibility and Reputation

-We have a reputation to maintain, we know that you do too, therefore we will collaborate to the very best of our ability in order to provide you with a professional product and service.
+We have a reputation to maintain, we know that you do too, therefore we will collaborate with you to the very best of our ability in order to provide you with a professional product and service.
 We are also happy to work for you as an [Undisclosed Agent](https://www.google.com?q=undisclosed+agent) when working with third parties (you will provide an email account for usage).

 ## Quality Assurance / Sign Off